mahsawz/Computer-Vision-Course/README.md

 # Computer-Vision-Course

-This repository contains my Computer Vision course homeworks.
-This course had fourteen homeworks and final project, which you can find it [here](https://github.com/mahsawz/License-Plate-Detection).
+This repository contains my Computer Vision course assignments.
+This course had fourteen assignments and a final project, which you can find it [here](https://github.com/mahsawz/License-Plate-Detection).

 - Introduction